ThunderFly-aerospace/TFSBEC01/README.md

 ## Parameters

  - The input voltage is xx V
- - The output is rated at xx V and xx A
+ - The output is rated at 5.4 V and 5 A